5 recommended OTC drugs

 Rubber band ligation, sclerotherapy, hemorrhoidectomy — for grade III-IV or refractory hemorrhoids.
 Modern procedures: HAL-RAR, laser, THD — less painful.

-When it is an emergency
+When it's an emergency

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace medical or pharmacist advice.
-For diagnosis and treatment consult a healthcare professional.
+Medical disclaimer: the information in this guide is for informational purposes and does not replace the advice of a doctor or pharmacist.
+For diagnosis and treatment, consult a healthcare professional.

 Search the pharmacy